 - More treatment information about bile duct cancer

 Chemotherapy for bile duct cancer

-Chemotherapy ("chemo") is treatment with anti-cancer drugs that are given into a vein or by mouth.
+Chemotherapy (chemo) is treatment with anti-cancer drugs that are given into a vein or by mouth.
 These drugs enter the bloodstream and reach all areas of the body, making this treatment useful in some cancers that have spread to organs beyond the bile duct.
 Because the drugs reach all the areas of the body, this is known as a systemic treatment.
-Unfortunately, chemo has not been found to be very effective against bile duct cancer, but so far its effects against this type of cancer have been found to be limited.
+Unfortunately, chemo has not been very effective against bile duct cancer, but so far its effects against this type of cancer have been found to be limited.

-For bile duct cancers (cancers that can be removed completely with surgery), chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
+For resectable bile duct cancers (cancers that can be removed completely with surgery), chemo may be used after surgery (often along with radiation therapy) to try to lower the risk that the cancer will return.
 This is known as adjuvant chemo.
 Some doctors may use it before surgery for borderline resectable cancers to try to improve the odds that surgery will be successful.
 This is called neoadjuvant treatment.
-Chemotherapy may also be used (with or without radiation therapy) for more advanced cancers.
+Chemo may also be used (sometimes with radiation therapy) for more advanced cancers.
 But it is not clear if chemo used in this situation helps people live longer.

-Doctors give chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
 Chemo is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.